Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Titans stats and trends

-- Tennessee is 4-0 against the spread and 4-0 overall in games when it records more than 28.7 points.
+- When Tennessee puts up more than 28.7 points, it is 4-0 against the spread and 4-0 overall.

-- In games that Tennessee amasses over 385.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- Tennessee is 1-1 against the spread and 1-1 overall when the team churns out over 385.9 yards.

-- The Titans have turned the ball over 12 times this season, two fewer than the Texans have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.